electronicvisions/brainscales2-demos/fortgeschrittenen_praktikum.rst

 .. image:: _static/fp/bss2.jpg

-Hello and welcome to this lab course!
+Welcome to this lab course!
 You will learn about BrainScaleS-2, a neuromorphic platform developed in Heidelberg, and gain hands-on experience with the tools required to conduct experiments on this platform.
 For that, we will familiarize you with concepts in neuromorphic computing and how they originated from neuroscience.
 We start with an overview of the biological behavior of neurons and synapses and present models from literature that are useful in neuromorphic computing.